The Fabrics We Use

 An endearing aspect of the Aulive brand is the idea of crafting quality, cruelty-free products.
 Our constant endeavour is to build a platform for ethical buying, while not compromising on fashion.
-Every Aulive product is made using superior vegan leather.
+Every Aulive product is made using either quality vegan leather or innovative plant based alternatives.
 Stemming from the opinion that fashion doesn’t need to bleed, Aulive believes it is much easier to shop for socially responsible styles with access to today’s vast range of technology.
-After all, going green is the future and we sure are making it trendy.

 Most commonly-used animal hide leathers are not biodegradable.
 They are loaded with caustic and toxic chemicals to keep animal hides from decomposing.
 Many argue leather is a by-product of the meat industry, but a high demand for leather shows a striking change in the scales.
 This “win-win” partnership has become an aid to both industries with each conveniently blaming the other.